mql-systems/ZigZagMax_indicator/README.md

 ## Install

-It is installed as normal indicators.
+It is installed as regular MQL Indicators.

 All indicators are stored in the "**/MQL5(4)/Indicators**" folder of the trading platform.
 To quickly jump to it, click "**Open Data Folder**" in the "**File**" menu.